Most organisations think AI adoption starts with tools.

 Over 20 years working inside complex organisations as as strategic business analyst and transformation specialist shows a consistent pattern:

+The result is wasted budget, stalled initiatives, and frustrated teams... while leaders remain under pressure to act quickly.
 Most do so without a decision structure that can withstand scrutiny.

 My approach is different:

-Every engagement starts with structured discovery.
+Every engagement begins with structured discovery and operational analysis.

 What this work changes: